 Common Goldeneye: This diving duck also nests in tree cavities in coniferous forests of northern North America, but mainly East of the Rockies, and also in Eurasia.
 Winters from SE Alaska to California and the Gulf Coast.

-Long-tailed Duck: This is actually a picture of a long-tailed duck in summer plumage, taken in 2015 in the Arctic Ocean north of Barrow.
-Unfortunately we didn’t get a picture of the one we saw this winter in its winter plumage (which is rather prettier) in Port Angeles.
+Long-tailed Duck: This is actually a picture of a long-tailed duck in summer plumage, taken in the Arctic Ocean.
+Unfortunately we didn’t get a picture of the one we saw this winter in its winter plumage (which is rather prettier) in Washington State.
 This bird is circumpolar in its breeding range; in the Western Hemisphere, it breeds mainly in the Aleutian Islands and Alaskan and Canadian tundra.
 Winters south to Washington State, feeding on mussel beds.

 These ducks build down-lined grass nests hidden among boulders.
 They breed in Baffin Island, Greenland, Iceland, and in the mountains of North America from Alaska to California to Wyoming, and in Eastern Siberia.
 They are also year-round residents of certain spots along British Columbia’s coast.
 They winter on the Pacific Coast and their diet consists of snails, chitons, and crabs.

 Western Grebe: This is the largest North American grebe.
 Breeds on large lakes from British Columbia to Southern California and east to Lake Winnipeg.
 Winters from BC down to Mexico on the coast.
 Both sexes look alike year-round and both sexes care for young in floating nests among reeds.